estevancersa/Fintech-Homework/README.md

 Hard to tell at this point, most likely risk parameter most be change to meet the local country investor necesities.

 * Why are these technologies appropriate for your solution?
+Full assesment on transfer of technology to local factors needs to be assed before making any conclusion.